github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 {% note %}

 **Note:** {% data reusables.actions.github-token-expiration %} For self-hosted runners, the token may be the limiting factor if the job timeout is greater than 24 hours.
+For more information on the `GITHUB_TOKEN`, see "[About the `GITHUB_TOKEN` secret](/actions/security-guides/automatic-token-authentication#about-the-github_token-secret)."

 {% endnote %}